Migrate Your Website to WordPress in 5 Simple Steps

 1. Taking WordPress from the development folder and moving it to the site’s root directory

-Although this isn’t the most comprehensive tutorial on migrating your website to WordPress, this nonetheless gives you a good insight on the entire process.
+In conclusion, although this isn’t the most comprehensive tutorial on migrating your website to WordPress, this nonetheless gives you a good insight into the entire process.

 About the author